yugabyte/yb-kafka-connector/README.md

      ```

      *Note*:
-        - The `keyspace` and `tablename` values in the `kafka.connect.properties` file should match the values in the cqlsh commands in step 5.
+        - The `keyspace` and `tablename` values in the `yugabyte.sink.properties` file should match the values in the cqlsh commands in step 5.
         - The topics value should match the topic name from producer in step 6.
         - Setting the `yugabyte.cql.contact.points` to a non-local list of host/ports will help connect to any remote accessible existing YugaByte DB cluster.